thomasgoldberger/softwarequality-without-testing/Part3-Softwarequality_without_testing.md

 The second part showed us that Quality needs people who can communicate, take and give feedback without making it personal.
 To form a quality mindset means to understand that every person in a team has his own responsibility regarding quality, which only ends only if the project is terminated.
 Quality means also to have a clarity in visions, ideas, requirements, and expectation.

-Today we'll talk about the different project types which we categories in two categories and about the technical implementation of quality.
+Today we'll talk about the different project types which we categorize in two categories and about the technical implementation of quality.

 ## The right choice: Project types